PSP-1 - Capability Model and Grammar

 - model:infer

 Actions are plain strings compared for equality.
-Any domain governance over action names (allowlists, required constraints) is outside PSP-1 and MAY be enforced by TAP or profiles by requiring corresponding Program literals.
+Governance over action names (e.g., allow-lists, required prefixes/constraints) is out of scope for PSP-1 and is defined by TAP policy.

 Resources identify targets and SHOULD be expressed as URIs (or URI-like identifiers) with scheme-specific rules.
 They appear as elements inside PairSet/ResourceSet.